 Your acoustic guitar sounds boomy when recording?
 This is a common problem and thankfully one that’s easily fixed.
 In the article below we’ll cover the different reasons for a boomy acoustic guitar recording and show you how to prevent it in the future.

-Hopefully the information above makes a huge difference to your recordings, but there’s actually a lot more you can do to understand and ultimately prevent boominess creeping into your recordings.
+Hopefully, the information above makes a huge difference to your recordings, but there’s actually a lot more you can do to understand and ultimately prevent boominess from creeping into your recordings.
 Below we’ll discuss in more detail and provide some additional options you can try to improve the sound of your recordings even further.

 What causes a boomy sounding acoustic guitar recording